Jrayp/Moku/README.md

 Currently in alpha.
 Missing some features, and probably buggy.
 Things are still bound to change.
 Use at own risk.

+NOTE: There is an updated rework branch that contains bug fixes, and uses a completely different method of organization.
+I do not have time to rewrite the documentation for that branch, so I am not merging it, but it is there (with updated LDoc documentation) if you would like to use it.

 ## Basics

 A Moku map is nothing but a two-dimensional table of moku cells.
 A moku cell is a table of the form